-Karamanti have been creating music since she was eight years old.
+Karamanti has been creating music since she was eight years old.
 Falling in love first with rap (or hip-hop), then embracing Dancehall and now passionate about Reggae.
-Although she has been making music for most of her life, she only began to pursue it as a career in 2011.
-This commitment came through encouragement from others who heard her music and convinced her to take the necessary steps to ensure that others hear it as well.
+In spite of the fact that she has been making music for most of her life, she only began to pursue it as a career in 2011.
+Currently regarded by many as one of Jamaica's best female lyricist, Karamanti writes her own songs and operates her own record company; Blakkwuman22 Music.

-Though she is regarded as a reality artist, Karamanti has no problems stepping outside her box from time to time and engaging listeners in what she refers to as pure entertaining rhetoric.
-This is what she did on her single “don’t it” which was produced by Red Boom from Hard at Work Music, a Jamaica based record label.
-The track exposed her to a different audience who overwhelmingly insisted on a video, which was produced and released to TV in May 2012.
-Karamanti spent the month of July/2012 engaged in a nationwide media tour which had her performing and/or being interviewed on all the major entertainment radio and TV programs in Jamaica.
-That media tour was followed up with a Canadian tour which saw her hitting the stage on major events such as the Montreal Reggae Festival and the Toronto Rasta Festival.
+Industry insiders began paying attention to her when she released the single “don’t it,” produced by Red Boom in 2012.
+The track exposed her to a hardcore Dancehall audience that was eager to hear more from the self acclaimed Pan-Africanist.
+Karamanti spent the summer of 2012 engaged in a nationwide media tour which had her performing, and/or being interviewed on most of the major entertainment radio and TV programs in Jamaica.
+That was followed by a Canadian tour which featured performances on big events such as the Montreal Reggae Festival and the Toronto Rasta Festival.

 Since she officially stepped out on the scene in 2012, Karamanti has been consistent in releasing songs which focuses primarily on social and political issues.
 She has done several music videos and live performances both in Jamaica and overseas.